golioth/docs/docs/firmware/device-sdk/firmware-upgrade/3-sign-and-flash.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 ### Signing the sample image
-The following instructions do not apply to Nordic targets.
-The build process for the nrf91 includes the signing of images.
+This guide only applies to targets other than Nordic.
+Nordic targets do not require the extra manual step of signing images.
+The images are automatically signed during the build process.

 A key feature of MCUboot is that images must be signed before they can be successfully uploaded and run on a target.
 To sign images, the MCUboot tool imgtool can be used.